 Medical withdrawal.
 After the last day for withdrawing, a student who has an urgent, substantiated, and significant medical or mental health condition which impacts the student's academic functioning may be withdrawn from the University as of the date, and under the conditions, specified at the time of the withdrawal.
 A student must request a medical withdrawal from UHS/CMHC by the last class day.
 Forms must be returned to UHS/CMHC before the first day of final exams.
 A student who requests medical withdrawal must submit copies of medical records from each medical and mental health care provider treating the condition.
 The medical records must include the date of onset of the illness or injury, dates of care, and diagnosis and prognosis.
 If the withdrawal is approved, the registrar and other appropriate officials will be notified.
 Specific information about the medical withdrawal process is available at http://healthyhorns.utexas.edu/medicalwithdrawals.html.

 Retroactive withdrawal.
 A student who wishes to leave the University for nonacademic reasons is expected to withdraw by the last class day of the current semester as described above.
-Requests to withdraw after the semester is over are considered only if the student was somehow unable to withdraw by that day.
+Requests to withdraw after the last class day are considered only if the student was somehow unable to withdraw by that day.
 For example, students who were hospitalized or incarcerated, called away at the end of the semester because of a family crisis, asked to perform military service, or seriously debilitated by mental illness may be unable to withdraw by the last class day of the semester in which they are enrolled.

 In these cases, students may discuss the situation with the dean or an academic adviser in the dean’s office.
 If there is sufficient and compelling documentation, and if the request for retroactive withdrawal is submitted to the dean’s office before the end of the next long-session semester, the dean or the dean’s staff will review the request and consider approval of a retroactive withdrawal.
 Appropriate documentation could include written recommendations from University Health Services and the Counseling and Mental Health Center.